ros-controls/roadmap/design_drafts/hardware_interface.md

 # Structure of Hardware Interfaces

 The following shall discuss the design of data structures in the `hardware_interface` package for ROS2.
-The document deals only with hardware description, but this also depends on [controllers execution management design].
+The document deals only with hardware description, but this also depends on [controllers execution management design](controller_execution_management.md).
 As of today (ROS1), a `robot` is a fundamental and rigid structure that handles any hardware.
 Therefore to extend it with additional hardware, like sensors, actuators, and tools, without coding and recompiling it.
 This design tries to achieve the following: